stolenusername/Penetrating-Testing/README.md

 This is the start of a web application penetration testing application.
-The first part has been complete and peforms the following:
+The first part step peforms the following:

 04/12/2020
 1. Takes a URL target and checks for directories that might be of interest